Spotlight On: Bemidji, MN

 The Bemidji Town & Country Club is the best golf course in the area.
 Located on the North Shore of Lake Bemidji, majestic Norway pines surround the manicured greens, providing a picturesque and serene spot - perfect for a day of relaxing golf.
-After your game, unwind with cocktails in the North Shore Grill Bar and Restaurant.
+After a round of golf, unwind with cocktails in the North Shore Grill Bar and Restaurant.

 Fish is fabulous and fresh in Minnesota given the abundance of lakes in the state.
 After all, they don't call it the Land of 10,000 Lakes without reason!

 One of the more upmarket restaurants in town, Sparkling Waters offers a wealth of delicious entrees including Walleye Almondine or Top Sirloin and Quail.
 In the summer months, enjoy cocktails or entrees on the patio overlooking the lake, hence its namesake.